Automattic/big-sky-agents/README.md

 I've only tried this on a Mac.
 Kinda works, might need a better model, but they're only going to improve.
 This is the worst they'll ever be ;)

+1. Install deps: `brew install abseil grpc llama.cpp`

-1. Update your .env with the correct address and settings.
-Alternatively, you can run `./local-ai --address=":1234" --cors --context-size=8192`
+1. Update your .env with the correct address and settings:

 ```bash
 LOCALAI_ADDRESS=127.0.0.1:1234
 LOCALAI_CONTEXT_SIZE=8192
 LOCALAI_CORS=true
 ```

-2. Install deps: `brew install abseil grpc llama.cpp`

 3. Download local-ai binary: